igniterealtime/Smack/documentation/extensions/disco.md

 [Back](index.md)

-The service discovery extension allows to discover items and information about XMPP entities.
+The service discovery extension allows one to discover items and information about XMPP entities.
 Follow these links to learn how to use this extension.

   * Manage XMPP entity features